guotong1988/guotong1988.github.io/research/_posts/2023-04-02-auto-self-correct-chatgpt.md

 In Fig 2. the six steps are:

 Step-1.
 Human inputs a prompt to policy model and find a wrong response.
 Then human asks policy model to correct.
+The detail interaction operation for the wrong-find step can be chat-based or button-based.

 Step-2.
 Policy model call the search system to find the related data corresponding to the prompt of Step-1.
 In this step, policy model transforms natural language to code to call the search system.
+It is a similar text search problem here.
+In this work, we use keyword-based search algorithm.

 Step-3.
-The search system fetch the related data from train-dataset and show to human.
-The search system uses the keyword-based searching algorithm.
-We first split the prompt-response-pair of Step-1 to sub-strings.
+The search system fetch the related data from train-dataset.
+Then the related data is listed for human.
+As the search system uses the keyword-based searching algorithm, we first split the prompt-response-pair of Step-1 to sub-strings/keywords.
 Then we search the sub-strings in the train-dataset.

 Step-4.
 Human confirms and inputs the right data to replace/edit the fetched related data.
 In this step, the policy model can also recommend some candidate ways to fix the data.

 Step-5.
 Policy model processes human's input data to the exact format that same to the train-dataset.
+It is a text formatting problem here.

 Step-6.
 Based on the data indexes of search system, the new data is merged/replaced into the train-dataset.
 The policy model is trained again.